Manuscript writing resources

 PLiMAP: proximity labeling-based identification of membrane-associated proteins

-Biochemical reconstitution of membrane-associated phenomena requires analysing the intrinsic lipid binding properties of proteins.
-We manage this by PLiMAP.
+Biochemical reconstitution of membrane-associated phenomena requires analyzing the intrinsic lipid binding properties of proteins.
+We manage this by PLiMAP, which uses a patented novel bifunctional lipid (Patent 16/891373) incorporated in model membranes.

 PLiMAP: Proximity-Based Labeling of Membrane-Associated Proteins